barathevergreen/barathevergreen/README.md

 Strong apprehensions in __Data Science and Machine Learning Stack, AWS - Cloud Components and Sagemaker Stack__, Automation and Service Virtualization, Cybersecurity - Vulnerability Analysis, Project/Vendor Management.

-These invaluable experiences and product knowledge have equipped me with evolving roles and responsibilities in end-to-end software & Data Science project lifecycles.
+These invaluable experiences and product knowledge have equipped me to handle evolving roles and responsibilities in end-to-end software & Data Science project lifecycles.

 As a Data Aspirant, I constantly acquire new skills to adapt to trends through self learning experiments and projects.